Cinnamon Roll dough

 Roll the dough as for cinnamon rolls, keeping the roll as tight as you can.
 Cut the rolled dough into 12 equal sized pieces.
 Place the cinnamon rolls onto a greased (or use parchment paper) 12 x 16 baking sheet, cover and let rise again until light and fluffy (30 - 60 minutes, depending on the temperature of your kitchen).

 Baking - Turning your kitchen into a bakery

 Bake the cinnamon rolls at 340 degrees (171 Celsius) for about 20 - 25 minutes, until golden brown.

 Mix the frosting ingredients together until very smooth.
 You can reduce the amount of cream cheese used if you prefer just a slight taste of sweetened cream cheese.
 Spread over the warm cinnamon rolls.

-Cinnamon Rolls made with white Kamut flour - they never last long!
+Cinnamon Rolls made with white Khorasan flour - they never last long!